16 Milwaukee Nicknames and the Reasons for Them

 The German Athens of America

-Why Athens?
-Well, it's related to the way in which the Greek capital is known for being the cultural hub of an ancient civilization.
-Milwaukee was (and still is) home to a substantial German community that allowed music, TV, and even newspapers in the German language to thrive.
+The comparison to Athens refers to the Greek capital's reputation as the cultural hub of an ancient civilization.
+Milwaukee was, and still is, home to a substantial German community that allowed music, theater, and German-language newspapers to thrive throughout the 19th and 20th centuries.

 Wendy van Overstreet/Shutterstock.com

-An old building with spires near a road and other buildings
+An old building with spires, near a road and other buildings, on a partly cloudy day

 Milwaukee is home to many churches and other impressive architecture